aviart/gd-star-rating/trunk/readme.txt

   Main panel for multiple ratings feature
 * Settings:
   All options for this plugin are here
+* Graphics:
+  Options for setting and preview images for stars, thumbs and trends
 * Tools:
   Various tools for cleanup and global updates
 * IP: